 Taipan – Here’s one that might even surprise some of our own mob.
 Taipan may sound Asian but it comes from the Wik Mungkan language in Cape York.
 Wik Mungan is one of the 10 most widely spoken Aboriginal languages used today.
 Taipans are one of the world’s most venomous snakes.

 Waratah – The symbol of New South Wales and the name of NSW’s Rugby Union side, the waratah has a become a well used Aboriginal word.
 The word comes from the Eora people and is said to mean “seen from afar” or “red flowering tree”.
 The flower features prominently in dreamtime stories that relate to protection and love.

-Boomerang – As we mentioned before, English doesn’t have a word for everything and when it came to naming a piece of wood that can be thrown away and come back on its own, the English had nothing.
-The word Boomerang comes from the Turuwal people who come from the Sydney area.
+Boomerang – As we mentioned before, English doesn’t have a word for everything and when it came to naming a piece of wood that can be thrown away and comes back on its own, the English had nothing.
+The word Boomerang comes from the Turuwal people from the Sydney region.

 Kangaroo – Is one of the more obvious Aboriginal words in this list however did you know it is one of the first Aboriginal words to be learned by the British.
 After Captain Cook’s ship crashed into a reef in far north Queensland, they spent seven weeks in the area around what is now the Endeavour river.
 During this time Joseph Banks recorded the word Gangurru being used by the Guugu Yimithirr people.